-Campus Location: 1066 BSB Program Codes: 20FS0338MA (MA); 20FS0338PHD (PhD)
+Campus Location: 1066 BSB Program Codes: 20FS0338MA (MA) 20FS0338PHD (PhD) Telephone: (312) 996-2434

-E-mail: pschinfo@uic.edu
+Telephone: (312) 996-243 E-mail: pschinfo@uic.edu

-Web Site: http://www3.psch.uic.edu/

-Chairperson of the Department: Gary Raney

-Director of Graduate Studies: Larry Grimm
+Web Site: http://www3.psch.uic.edu/ Chairperson of the Department: Gary Raney Director of Graduate Studies: Larry Grimm edge whether they work in academic or applied settings.

-The Department of Psychology offers work leading to the Doctor of Philosophy degree in Psychology, with the Master of Arts degree earned as part of this program.
-The department's goal is to produce scholars and researchers who will contribute to the growth of psychological knowledge whether they work in academic or applied settings.
 Students must major in one of five divisions (Behavioral Neuroscience, Clinical, Cognitive, Community and Prevention Research, and Social and Personality).
 All students must satisfy the requirements of their major division as well as an approved minor area.

+The Department of Psychology offers work leading to the Doctor of Philosophy degree in Psychology, with the Master of Arts degree earned as part of this program.
+The department's goal is to produce scholars and researchers who will contribute to the growth of psychological knowl-